ZainRizvi/ZainRizvi.github.io/_drafts/using-gpus-with-r-in-jupyter-lab.md

 1. Install additional dependencies
 2. Add a whole new repository to your config
-3. Tell apt to trust that new repository
+3. Tell your computer to trust that new repository
 4. Then install r, presumably from that new repository

 And the code for it: